nihal-rao/CNN-ModelNet-40/README.md

 # CNN-ModelNet-40
-A simple CNN model trained on the ModelNet 40 dataset.
+A CNN model trained on the ModelNet 40 dataset.

 The ModelNet 40 dataset,in the form of h5py files, can be downloaded here :